luan/nvim/README.md

 ## Updating

-The distribution auto-updates daily (or after a reboot of the system), if you have trouble with auto-updating or want to disable it for other reason add the following to you `user/before.vim`:
+The distribution auto-updates when starting up if there are new changed, if you have trouble with auto-updating or want to disable it for other reason add the following to you `user/before.vim`: